A Guide on LOLER Thorough Lift Examination & Supplementary Tests

-In this helpful overview we've covered what is required of you as a lift owner by Lifting Operations and Lifting Equipment Regulations 1998 (LOLER) and what thorough examinations and supplementary examinations are.
+In this helpful overview we've covered what is required of you as a lift owner by Lifting Operations and Lifting Equipment Regulations 1998 (LOLER) and what thorough and supplementary examinations are.

 What are the Lifting Operations and Lifting Equipment Regulations 1998?

-These regulations place duties on people and companies who own, operate or have control over lifting equipment - from dumbwaiters and platform lifts, all the way through to passenger lifts.
+These regulations place duties on people and companies who own, operate or have control over lifting equipment - from dumbwaiters and platform lifts all the way through to passenger lifts.
 This includes most businesses and organisations whose employees use lifting equipment, whether owned by them or not.
-This applies to lifts and hoists used to lift people or loads.
+This also applies to lifts and hoists used to lift people or loads.

 In most cases, lifting equipment is also work equipment so the Provision and Use of Work Equipment Regulations (PUWER) will also apply (including inspection and maintenance).

-Thorough examinations and the competent person
+Thorough lift examinations and the competent person

 Who is the 'competent person'?

-The guidelines for supplementary testing of In-Service Lifts (LG1) are endorsed by the Health and Safety Executive and give authoritative guidance on tests that may be required to check that critical components function as designed.
+The guidelines for supplementary testing of In-Service Lifts (LG1) are endorsed by the Health and Safety Executive and give authoritative guidance on tests that may be required to check that the critical components function as designed.
 They are guidelines for the competent person, in order to help them decide what supplementary tests may be required and are used by the lift industry as a guide to a means of complying with the law.

-The competent person will normally determine what tests are required, taking account of the relevant guidance and standards and assessing the risks, considering factors such as where the lift will be used, frequency of use, age and condition, the weight of loads to be lifted, etc. A thorough examination may include some testing, if the competent person considers it to be necessary.
-They typically take between one to three hours depending on type, age, travel and condition of the lift.
+The competent person will normally determine what tests are required, taking account of the relevant guidance and standards and assessing the risks, considering factors such as where the lift will be used, frequency of use, age and condition, the weight of loads to be lifted, etc. A thorough examination may include some testing if the competent person considers it to be necessary.
+They typically take between one to three hours depending on the type, age, travel and condition of the lift.

 This person then reports on the examination to the lift owner and, if appropriate (e.g. a dangerous condition that might affect the safety of the lift) the enforcing authority (the Health and Safety Executive or local authority) so that appropriate remedial action can be taken.
 They may also specify further supplementary tests if identified as being necessary.

-As a lift owner, if you are notified of a serious and significant defect you should immediately take the lift out of service until the fault has been addressed.
-If you do not take the lift out of operation you risk breaching the law.
+As a lift owner, if you are notified of a serious and significant defect, you should immediately take the lift out of service until the fault has been addressed.
+If you do not take the lift out of operation, you risk breaching the law.

-The competent person may also notify you of defects which need to be made good within a certain timescale.
+The competent person may also notify you of defects that need to be made good within a certain timescale.
 In this case, you should take steps to have the defective equipment repaired or replaced within the specified time.

-How frequently are they undertaken?
+How frequently are LOLER lift examinations undertaken?

 These thorough lift examinations may also be supplemented by regular lift inspections.
 These additional checks should be carried out at suitable intervals and may be done ‘in-house’ by a competent, trained employee.
 Inspections normally include visual and functional checks, e.g. that the alarm interlocks operate correctly and lift doors cannot be opened from the landing side.